Zero Waste Events

 - Place waste stations in visible, high traffic areas that do not conflict with the Fire Department’s safety ingress/egress requirements (i.e., entrances, exits, bathrooms, etc.).

 - Use appropriate signage on all waste station containers.
-Posters are provided by the waste hauler hired of the event or you can email SustainableErie@erieco.gov for customized digital copies for print and reuse.
+Posters can be downloaded and printed here for use or you can email SustainableErie@erieco.gov for customized digital copies for print and reuse.

 Event planners should arrange to have a person monitor each waste station during the event to assist in educating attendees on what materials go in each container.